Dr. John Duncan, Dean of the School of Business

 Interested persons with backgrounds in all academic disciplines are encouraged to apply.
 Prior study in business and/or economics is not a requirement for admission.
 Anyone holding a bachelor’s degree from a regionally accredited college or university (or a parallel curriculum and degree from an equivalent international program) is eligible for consideration.

-Prospective students are encouraged to submit their initial application with the application fee as soon as possible, to allow graduate admissions representatives to begin processing the file.
+Prospective students are encouraged to submit their initial application with the application fee as soon as possible, to allow Graduate Admissions Counselors to begin processing the file.
 After the application has been received, a Graduate Admissions Counselor is available to help guide the applicant through all remaining admissions steps.

 An application will be considered complete when each of the following has been submitted:

-- Official CSU Application Form, including essay (either submitted online or by mail or fax).
+- Submit complete application including essay (either submitted online or paper form).

 - Resume or Curriculum Vitae (CV) detailing professional experience